GiulianaEOlmos/LoanPro-frontend-React/README.md

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/project-name.git`
+1. Clone the repository: `git clone https://github.com/GiulianaEOlmos/LoanPro-frontend-React.git`
-2. Navigate to the project directory: `cd project-name`
+2. Navigate to the project directory: `cd LoanPro-frontend-React`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm start`